 (4) In subsection (3) original term, in relation to a casual vacancy in an office, means the period in respect of which the last person to have been elected to that office to fill a vacancy other than a casual vacancy was elected.

-(5) Where a vacancy in an office is filled in a manner provided in rules made under subsection (2), the person so filling the vacancy shall be taken for the purposes of this Act (other than this section) and the provisions of the rules of the organisation (other than the first-mentioned rules), to have been elected to that office in accordance with those provisions.
+(5) Where a vacancy in an office is filled in a manner provided in rules made under subsection (2), the person so filling the vacancy is taken for the purposes of this Act (other than this section) and the provisions of the rules of the organisation (other than the first-mentioned rules), to have been elected to that office in accordance with those provisions.

 [Section 56A inserted: No. 94 of 1984 s.
-36.]
+36; amended: No. 30 of 2021 s.
+76(2) and (3).]

 57. Elections by direct voting system to be by secret postal ballot

-(1) Every election by a direct voting system for an office in an organisation shall be by secret postal ballot.
+(1) Every election by a direct voting system for an office in an organisation must be by secret postal ballot.

 (2) The regulations may make provision for and in relation to the conduct of an election in accordance with the requirements of this section.

-(3) Where the rules of an organisation as in force at the date of the coming into operation of this section provide for an election or elections to which this section applies to be by a secret ballot other than a secret postal ballot, the Registrar may, upon application by the organisation in accordance with the regulations, by instrument in writing under his hand, exempt the organisation in respect of an election from the application of this section if he is satisfied that the conduct of the election in accordance with those rules —
+(3) Where the rules of an organisation as in force at the date of the coming into operation of this section provide for an election or elections to which this section applies to be by a secret ballot other than a secret postal ballot, the Registrar may, upon application by the organisation in accordance with the regulations, by instrument in writing under the Registrar’s hand, exempt the organisation in respect of an election from the application of this section if the Registrar is satisfied that the conduct of the election in accordance with those rules —

 (a) is likely to result in a fuller participation by members of the organisation in the ballot than would result from a postal ballot; and